jayanthgit/Note-Taking-WebApp-using-Angular/README.md

 Usage:

-1. node server.js
+1. Set the mongdodb server path at app/server/todoItemRouter.js

-2. point your browser to "http://localhost:8080/index.html"
+2. npm install - install required depedencies using

-3. Set your mondodb server path here "mongoose.connect('............');" at 'todoItemRouter.js
+3. gulp - this will start all the server and automatically open the browser using browser-sync

 Please note that this is a work in progress.